alishazal/qalb/README.md

 There are 4 components of this tool.
 We will demostrate the use of each component using the [LDC BOLT Egyptian Arabic SMS/Chat and Transliteration](https://catalog.ldc.upenn.edu/LDC2017T07) data to transliterate Arabizi to Arabic.

+This readme also contains a repository structure at the end.

 ## 1. Data Extraction from LDC XML Files
 Download the [data](https://catalog.ldc.upenn.edu/LDC2017T07) and unzip the downloaded file.
 The annotated Arabizi-Arabic transliterated parallel corpus resides in bolt_sms_chat_ara_src_transliteration/data/transliteration as folder as xml files.
 We use these for training and testing of our tool.
 There are also unannotated Arabizi-only files in bolt_sms_chat_ara_src_transliteration/data/source; these are used for training word-embeddings using Fasttext.